 As mentioned earlier, FHA loans are insured by the government via the Federal Housing Administration.
 This government backing allows lenders to be a bit more flexible when qualifying borrowers (compared to a conventional mortgage product).
 Borrowers who have trouble qualifying for conventional financing might be able to get approved through the FHA loan program.

 That’s one of the primary advantages of this program.
 But there are others as well.
-Borrowers also enjoy the relatively low down payment, and the fact that they can use gift money provided by a third party to cover some or all of their down payment expense.
+Borrowers also enjoy the relatively low down payment and the fact that they can use gift money provided by a third party to cover some or all of their down payment expenses.